kheller18/data-structures-algorithms/questions/cPlusPlus.md

     + `static member function`: can be called even if no objects of the class exist and the static function are accessed using only the class name and the scope resolution operator ::

 20. Explain inheritance
-    + `Inheritance`: is the process of creating new classes, called derived classes, from existing classes.
+    + `Inheritance`: the process of creating new classes, called derived classes, from existing classes.
 These existing classes are called base classes.
 The derived classes inherit all the capabilities of the base class but can add new features and refinements of their own.
     ![inheritance](../images/cPlusPlus/inheritance.png)
       + Class Bus, Class Car, and Class Truck inherit the properties of Class Vehicle.
       + The most important thing about inheritance is that it permits code reusability.

 21. What is a copy constructor?
-    + `Copy constructor`: is a member function that initializes an object using another object of the same class.
+    + `Copy constructor`: a member function that initializes an object using another object of the same class.
       ```
       class A{
       int x,y;